turingschool/backend-curriculum-site/module1/lessons/mixins.md

 Turn & Talk: What just happened there?

-And now we just treat it as if the `confirmation` and `review` methods were included in our other classes.
+And now we just treat it as if the `confirmation` and `review` methods were part of our other classes, where you call the methods on an instance of an class.

 ## Exercise: Module Mixins